nviennot/reversing-mono4k/part0/README.md

 V0.0.11
 ```

-The firmware we have extracted is the real deal
+The firmware we have extracted is good.

-You can find it in [`firmware/mcu.bin`](../firmware/).

-Next part, we'll look into deassembling it and understand a bit more how this
+Next part, we'll look into disassembling it and understand a bit more how this
 embedded system is organized.